NiklasJonsson/gfx/notes.md

 ### Design

-The design as it is now has to fundamental parts:

 1. Immediate, blocking, pipeline creation.
     * Takes a vertex shader and an optional fragment shader, defines for both etc.
     * Pipeline settings, e.g. winding order, fill mode, vertex format etc.